exercism/java/exercises/concept/international-calling-connoisseur/.docs/hints.md

 ## 1. Return the codes in a map

-- Consider how the class will be able to track all the codes that will be added.
+- You will need to define a `Map` in [such a way][declaring-members] that you can use it in the class methods.

 ## 2. Add entries to the dictionary